mozilla/user-query-optimizer/README.md

   * Selecting the columns the user wants explicitly, rather than using `(SELECT *)`
   * Filtering on partitioned columns
   * Try to extract nested subqueries using a WITH clause.
+  * Filter using most effective columns by parquet file ordering

 Other Stuff
   * Eliminate date_parse overhead